SayaliDighe/codsoft-tasks-/README.md

 about individual passengers, such as their age, gender, ticket class, fare, cabin, and whether or not they survived.

-##  5) CREDIT CARD FRAUD DETECTION

-Build a machine learning model to identify fraudulent credit card transactions.
-Preprocess and normalize the transaction data, handle class imbalance issues, and split the dataset into training and testing sets.
-Train a classification algorithm, such as logistic regression or random forests, to classify transactions as fraudulent or genuine.
-Evaluate the model's performance using metrics like precision, recall,and F1-score, and consider techniques like oversampling or undersampling for improving results.

 ##  3) IRIS FLOWER CLASSIFICATION
 The Iris flower dataset consists of three species: setosa, versicolor, and virginica.
 These species can be distinguished based on their